Ghostproofing

 Silence becomes ghosting when it shows up as:

-The friend who doesn’t respond after you share something vulnerable
+The friend who doesn’t respond after you share something vulnerable.

-The parent who goes quiet instead of apologizing
+The parent who goes quiet instead of apologizing.

-The boss who cuts off communication when tension arises
+The boss who cuts off communication when tension arises.

-The partner—or potential partner—who vanishes mid-connection
+The partner—or potential partner—who vanishes mid-connection.

-Whether or not that’s the ghoster’s intent, the psychological impact is real: confusion, rejection, anxiety, shame.
+Ghosting delivers a loud message through quiet means: You’re not worth the effort of communication.
+Whether or not that’s the ghoster’s intent, the psychological impact is real: confusion, rejection, anxiety, and shame.
 For many, it reactivates old wounds around abandonment and invisibility.

 The Hidden Harm of Silence